6 Best Motorcycle Sport Touring Tires

 Pirelli Diablo Rosso III

-As the name suggests, the Pirelli Diablo Rosso III Front & Rear Street Sport is a product that comes with a high-speed rating of 168+MPH.
-This is a high-W-rated tire.
-It comes with a large footprint area for improved adherence.
+As the name suggests, the Pirelli Diablo Rosso III Front & Rear Street Sport is a top sport tire with a high-speed rating of 168+MPH (W-rated).
+It offers a large road footprint for increased cornering confidence and improved adherence to the ground.

-Made for the World Superbike Championship, this tire has superior track and road handling.
-It comes with harder bi-compounds, featuring a wide side soft stripe that provides an incredibly full grip from a mid-lean angle.
+Made for the World Superbike Championship, this tire has superior track and road performance.
+It comes with harder bi-compounds and softer edges that stick amazingly well during lean angles, enhancing grip while offering good mileage.

 FEATURES